Time and Attendance

 Eliminate the risk of falsifying time cards with a time clock app.
 Here’s how it works:

-Provide your managers with an attendance system that stays on top of employee productivity.
+Provide your managers with a time and attendance system that stays on top of employee productivity.
 Managers should be able to monitor employees remotely — all from a computer or mobile device.
 This kind of monitoring should take the form of a live timeclock feed and tardiness notifications.

 Managers should also receive notifications when employees clock in and clock out for breaks.
 With these instant notifications, it’s possible to cross-reference clocking in and out with the shift schedule to make sure there are no discrepancies in break times.
 Giving managers the ability to manage operations during the day ensures they can easily spot time theft.